danielscholl-osdu/partition/partition-acceptance-test/README.md

 |-------------------------|------------|-----------------------|------------|--------|
 | `PRIVILEGED_USER_TOKEN` | `********` | Privileged User Token | yes        | -      |

+Authentication configuration is optional and could be omitted if not needed.

 Execute following command to build code and run all the integration tests: